wintexpro/doton-local-network/README.md

 ## Configuration

-This repository fully completed for working with the bridge, but if you need to change config files, you can do it without rebuild docker images.
+This repository is fully complete to working with the bridge, but if you need to change any config files, you can do so without rebuilding docker images.
 Directories `./scripts`, `./configs`, `./contracts`, `./keys` will be mounted to docker containers

 #### Keys: